Drflash55/KH1-Critical-Mix-Additions/README.md

 - and Spirit Link
 ##
 ### IMPORTANT:
+- This only works for the Steam v1.0.0.2 version of KH1FM.
+I don't have the Epic Game Store version to test, so I cannot verify that it works on there.
 - Kingdom Hearts 1: Final Mix has issues with certain cutscenes playing in the game that can cause the game to crash.
 Though I have done my best to mitigate the problems, KH1FM will still have a likely chance of crashing when transitioning back to Sora from a cutscene taking place in